Last Updated on December 1, 2023 by Louisa

-It also gives your child a ritual to help them say goodbye to this chapter in their lives and look forward to the next one, in the same way that the Tooth Fairy helps children come to terms with loosing their baby teeth.
+It also gives your child a ritual to help them say goodbye to this chapter in their lives and look forward to the next one, in the same way, that the Tooth Fairy helps children come to terms with losing their baby teeth.

 12. A Big Kid Bed is Coming!
 (How to Transition and Keep Your Toddler in Their Bed) – Brave Kids Press

 A Big Kid Bed is Coming is an endearing story designed to help kids who love sleeping stay in their new Big Kid Bed.

 If your child is ready to move from a cot to a big kid’s bed, the transition, like weaning, can be difficult.
 Kids need to find the inner courage to overcome these new changes, and new things often come with nerves.

 Louie is the sweetest and most brave elephant you’ll ever know.
 With this new buddy, your child will gain some newfound confidence.
 Louie helps to show them that a ‘Big Kid Bed’ can be exciting, adventurous, and fun!

 Though it is not strictly a book about weaning for toddlers, it has an important message of overcoming challenges that your child will understand.

 13. The Sheep Who Wouldn’t Sleep – Susan Rich Brooke

 Everyone goes to sleep, except sheep, because no matter what sheep cannot sleep.
 The story follows sheep as she goes through all sorts of reasons not to fall asleep, some of which toddlers can resonate with.

 As the sheep tries to fall asleep, she learns about mindfulness and calmness and tries some self-soothing techniques to fall asleep.